grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ## Custom branding

 If you're a Grafana Enterprise customer, you can use custom branding to change the appearance of a public dashboard footer.
-For more information, refer to [Custom branding](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/configure-custom-branding/).
+For more information, refer to [Custom branding][].

 {{% docs/reference %}}
 [caching]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/administration/data-source-management#query-and-resource-caching"